-UK MODERN SLAVERY ACT STATEMENT for Fiscal Year 2022
+UK MODERN SLAVERY STATEMENT

+Fiscal Year 2024

-UK MODERN SLAVERY ACT STATEMENT FOR FISCAL YEAR 2022
+LUXFER HOLDINGS PLC UK MODERN SLAVERY STATEMENT FISCAL YEAR 2024

-This statement has been published in accordance with the UK Modern Slavery Act 2015 (the "Act").
-It sets forth the steps taken by Luxfer Holdings PLC, including its subsidiaries and affiliates covered by the Act (together "Luxfer" or the "Company"),1 to prevent modern slavery and human trafficking in its business and supply chains during the year ending 31 December 2022.
+This UK Modern Slavery Statement (this "Statement") has been published in accordance with the UK Modern Slavery Act 2015 (the "Act").
+It sets forth the steps taken by Luxfer Holdings PLC, including its subsidiaries and affiliates covered by the Act (together, "Luxfer" or the "Company") 1, to prevent modern slavery and human trafficking in its business and supply chains during the year ending 31 December 2024.